 A: The easiest way is to use a circle divider template.
 Simply center the circle over the template and mark the divisions as indicated on the template.
 You can download the template here or on my website.

 Q: I’ve had a package of silver metal clay for some time now and I’m having trouble getting started.
 I’m afraid to use it because of the cost.

 A: This is one of the most common questions that I hear, so you are not alone.
 It can be intimidating because nobody wants to waste money.
 Fear not!
 One of the best parts of using metal clay is that you can reconstitute your mistakes.
 What you see is what you get: it will just be a little smaller.

 If you have not fired the clay, you can reconstitute it back into workable clay and simply start over.
 If you have fired it and don’t like the results, you can send it to a refinery and get money for your silver.
 Another option for fired metal clay is to melt it down and use it for casting.
 Very little gets wasted in the process.

-Watch for our interview with Patrik Kusek on Wednesday, March 31, 2017!
-And discover his metal clay micromosaics, which he teaches in these two videos: Intro to Base Metal Clay and Micromosaics and Intermediate Metal Clay Micromosaics.
+See our interview with Patrik Kusek on Wednesday, March 31, 2017!
+Discover his metal clay micromosaics, which he teaches in these two videos: Intro to Base Metal Clay and Micromosaics and Intermediate Metal Clay Micromosaics.